immcantation/changeo/docs/methods/clustering.rst

 .. math:: NED\_VJ = \frac{LD+S_V+S_J}{L}

-where :math:`LD` is the un-normalized Levenshtein distance, :math:`S_V` is the mismatch penalty for IGHV germline gene (0 if same gene, 1 if allele differs, 3 if gene differs, and 5 if family differs), :math:`S_J` is the mismatch penalty for IGHJ gene (0 if same gene, 1 if allele differs, 3 if gene differs). :math:`L` is the CDR3 alignment length.
-Given this distance metric, sequences are clustered using agglomerative hierarchical clustering with average linkage.
+where :math:`LD` is the un-normalized Levenshtein distance, :math:`S_V` is the mismatch penalty for the V-gene (0 if same gene, 1 if allele differs, 3 if gene differs, and 5 if family differs), :math:`S_J` is the mismatch penalty for J-gene (0 if same gene, 1 if allele differs, 3 if gene differs). :math:`L` is the CDR3 alignment length.
+Given this distance metric, sequences are clustered using hierarchical clustering with average linkage.
 The resulting dendrogram is trimmed at the specified threshold.

 .. bibliography:: ../references.bib